GrupoCybersegurancaVirtus/pyruleanalyzer/docs/tutorials/usage.rst

 - Each row represents a single sample.
 - The last column is the target class label.
 - All other columns are feature values.
+- All values and classes must be non-infinite numbers, so make sure to include an encoder in your pipeline if you have string data.

 Example: